 Due to the nonlinear output of a solar panel or solar array, there is a maximum energy point (Max Power Point, or MPP) on the output curve at which the solar panel achieves its highest efficiency.
 Traditional solar charge controllers with switch charging PWM technology cannot track this highest efficiency point of a solar panel, so most of the time they work with reduced efficiency and do not extract the full energy available from the solar panel.
-This solar charge controller in contrast uses the Maximum Power Point Tracking (MPPT) Technology that can lock on to the highest efficiency point of a solar panel to extract the maximum energy and deliver it to the battery.
+In contrast, this solar charge controller uses Maximum Power Point Tracking (MPPT) Technology which can lock on to the highest efficiency point of a solar panel to extract the maximum energy and deliver it to the battery.

 The MPPT algorithm continuously compares and adjusts various points on the output curve of a solar panel to locate the MPP (highest efficiency) point.
-The tracking process is fully automatic and does not need user involvement.
+This tracking process is fully automated and does not require user involvement.

-As per the Figure 1-2, the MPPT technology will 'boost' the battery charging current (amps) through tracking the MPP.
-Assuming 100% conversion efficiency of the solar system, the battery current will be increased in line with the formula:
+As per Figure 1.2, MPPT technology will 'boost' the battery charging current (amps) through tracking the MPP.
+Assuming 100% conversion efficiency of the solar system, the battery current will increase in line with the following formula: